marcoturi/ionic-boilerplate/README.md

 ## <a name="tips"></a>Tips
 ### <a name="optional-libraries"></a>Optional Libraries
 If you want everything to just work nicely, use es2015 libraries like lodash-es instead of lodash.
 Also in the case of lodash try to do: `import map from 'lodash-es/map'` rather than `import { map } from 'lodash-es'`.
-See [here](If you want everything to just work nicely, use es2015 libraries like lodash-es instead of lodash.
-Also in the case of lodash try to do: `import map from 'lodash-es/map'` rather than `import { map } from 'lodash-es'`.
 See [here](https://github.com/rollup/rollup/wiki/Troubleshooting) for further info.
+To find examples on how to import 3rd party libs with ionic and rollup see [here](https://github.com/danbucholtz/ionic-third-party-lib-mega-test) and [here](http://ionicframework.com/docs/v2/resources/third-party-libs/)
 - Error logging: [Sentry](https://docs.sentry.io/clients/javascript/integrations/angular2/)
 - Database: [PouchDB](https://pouchdb.com/) or [Ionic-storage](https://github.com/driftyco/ionic-storage).
 Don't use localstorage as it can be deleted by OS to free memory.
 - Time and Dates: [MomentJs](http://momentjs.com/)